 2. Improved mood and emotional balance

-After quitting alcohol, I started to feel that my emotions are more stable.
+After quitting alcohol, I started to feel that my emotions were more stable.
 There was less of that unpredictable rollercoaster of mood swings.
 Even my energy levels had remained steady throughout the day, and I wasn’t feeling emotionally drained after a night out.
 I was more emotionally balanced and in control of my reactions from how I interacted with others to how I handled daily challenges.

 3. Increased self-esteem